EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 = How to I add my MailChimp lists? =
 After you add your API key, the plugin will fetch all of your MailChimp list information and load it into the plugin admin.
 Go to the plugin "Manage List Forms" page to choose the lists you want to make forms for.

-= How do I add the MailChimp signup forms to my site? = You can use a shortcode to add a form to a page or post, use the MailChimp form button in the visual editor or use a widget to add it to a sidebar.
+= How do I add the MailChimp sign up forms to my site? = You can use a shortcode to add a form to a page or post, use the MailChimp form button in the visual editor or use a widget to add it to a sidebar.
 Each list on the plugin "Manage List Forms" displays a shortcode at the top.
 Copy the shortcode and paste it into any post or page where you want a form to appear.
 For example, if my form had the shortcode [yks-mailchimp-list id="1234567891"] I would copy and paste that into the page or post I wanted to add that form to.

 = I input a valid MailChimp API key, but it returns invalid every time.
 I've already tried a new API key, but no dice.
 What's up? =